fourier-space/Computing-2-Applications/closure-and-pure-functions/bot/README.md

-# Welcome to the exercise on 'bot'
+# Welcome to the Exercise on Closure

 In this exercise, we would like to introduce to you how to create a module pattern, where closure is applied.
 Study the pattern below and try to think about what are the advantages.